 During the trial the plaintiff presented surveillance video that appeared to show the decedent's body making sudden movements, spinning around and then convulsing before becoming still under the water's surface.

 A medical examiner testified that the decedent did not have water in his stomach or sinuses, hyper-inflated lungs, or foam in the lungs, all downing indicators.
 The medical examiner concluded that the cause of death was idiopathic seizure with submersion in shallow water.
 Additional causes included the six-minute submersion, heavier than normal lungs and an enlarged heart.

 The medical examiner's testimony was used by the defense to claim that the decedent suffered a heart attack prior to sinking to the bottom of the pool.

 The plaintiff presented expert testimony from an anesthesiologist who is an expert in drowning deaths.
 According to plaintiff's expert, the decedent exhibited all of the symptoms of drowning.

 The jury deliberated for just over an hour and found that the defendants' negligence caused the man's death.
 It returned a verdict of $2 million plus $22,000 for funeral expenses.

 You should hire an experienced Clayton County wrongful death lawyer if you will file a lawsuit on behalf of a family member who died due to another's negligence.
-Call the Law Offices of Shane Smith for a free consultation.
+Call Shane Smith Law for a free consultation.